Shropshire Council

 Batteries

 For anything that can’t be recycled, you can still use your general waste bin.
-We send this waste to an Energy Recovery Facility where it is used to generate electricity.
+We send this waste to an energy recovery facility where it's used to generate electricity.

-So before you bin it, ask yourself, can it be recycled?
+So before you bin it, ask yourself, is it general household waste or can it be recycled?

 Bulky waste